OmegaExtern/gmod-login-system/README.md

 8. Wait for the second download to complete.
 Extract contents from an archive file downloaded from the second step, into `C:\xampp\phpMyAdmin\` directory.
 9. Note, about phpMyAdmin archive, they put files into a folder inside an archive, what you should do is extract files from that folder (do overwrite existing files when asked).
 10. Navigate to `C:\xampp\php\` directory.
 11. Rename `php.ini-development` file to `php.ini`.
-Show file extensions by unchecking "Hide extensions for known file types" in File Explorer Options dialog (this setting can be changed much easier way in W10; just Google/YouTube if you get stuck on this step).
+Show file extensions by un-checking "Hide extensions for known file types" in File Explorer Options dialog (this setting can be changed much easier way in W10; just Google/YouTube if you get stuck on this step).
-12. Open `php.ini` file using a text editor (preferably, with INI file format support for easier editting).
+12. Open `php.ini` file using a text editor (preferably, with INI file format support for easier editing).
 13. Search for `extension_dir` (near line 736), you want to assign this key to point to ext folder which is by default located at `C:\xampp\php\` directory.
 Line should look like this: `extension_dir = "C:\xampp\php\ext"`.
-14. Search for `; Windows Extensions` (near line 872), below comments is a list of extensions, you have to uncomment them, to do that, keep removing `;` character infront of each line which starts with `;extension` until a first blank line.
+14. Search for `; Windows Extensions` (near line 872), below comments is a list of extensions, you have to uncomment them, to do that, keep removing `;` character in-front of each line which starts with `;extension` until a first blank line.
 15. Do not quit XAMPP or text editor where you have opened `php.ini`, yet. **Continue reading/doing in the order as written**.

 ### Debugging the system (part 1)